PostCenter/botcenter-dsl/index.md

 Botlang is bad at:

 * **Intense calculations:** as an interpreted language running on top of Python's interpreter, there is a significant overhead in each calculation.
 If you need to perform expensive computations as part of your bot's logic, you should do that in an external function that you expose into your Botlang runtime instance.
 * **Concurrency:** don't even try.
-If you need concurrency as part of your bot's logic, you are doing something wrong.
+If you need concurrency as part of your bot's logic, you are probably doing something wrong.